Object Repository in Selenium

 Step 4) Using properties file in test scripts

-Properties file can be used in test scripts by reading data from a properties file and passing the data as a parameter to the findElement method.
-The below code demonstrates the usage of data read from properties file in test scripts.
+A properties file can be used in test scripts by reading data from the properties file and passing the data as a parameter to the findElement method.
+The below code demonstrates the usage of data read from a properties file in test scripts.

 driver.findElement(By.xpath(obj.getProperty("MobileTesting"))).click();